ReiTwo/pokemon-showdown-master/psmaster/docs/feature_function.md

 # Feature function

 ## **x**(*s*): vector of features visible when in state *s*
-This binary representation is constructed by first assigning indices, from 0 to *k-1*, to all states.
+The binary representation is constructed by first assigning indices, from 0 to *n - 1*, to all states.
 Then, the binary encoding of the state index is used as a feature vector to represent that state.
 The length of a feature vector is determined by the total number of states.

 **My active pokemon (Main)**